Fireye04/coffee/content/blog/monthly-update-2025-september.md

 ### Hollow Knight

-While I was sick I was able to 104% the originl hollow knight.
+While I was sick I was able to 104% the original hollow knight.
 I haven't done the true ending yet, but I thouroughly enjoyed it, with a few annoyances here and there.
 I might do another post on it as well, but I'll wait till I get that true ending to do so.
 The writing is unfathomably powerful and it's fucking bonkers how much they're able to do with so little.
 I ended up crying twice through my playthrough and each such encounter had a number of dialogue lines that you could count on one hand.
 Truly impressive work, and I'm looking forward to picking up silksong when I get the time.

 ## Where's the NixOS post, Jon?